 Start quilting and skip every other line.
 I’m finding lately that I prefer to start quilting every other line.
 This gets you through the quilt top faster and secures the layers.
 Once every other line is quilted, go back and repeat the process for the lines you skipped.
 I either keep the quilt in the machine and unravel it out as I go or start over on the same edge again.
 Either way works!

-Common pitfalls with zig zag walking foot quilting
+Common problems with zig zag walking foot quilting

 Uneven zig zag quilting.
 Here’s the thing, your stitches will not be perfectly uniform when zig zag walking foot quilting.
 And that’s ok!
 You can see above that the quilt stitches kind of go all over the place.
 But when you step back and stop inspecting it will look good!